kotivo/job-exam/README.md

 ### Command line tool
 * language: C or C++
 * command line arguments:
-  1. hostname of a http server
+  1. hostname of the http server
-  2. port of a http server
+  2. port of the http server
 * can be compiled with gcc/g++
   * write compile howto at top of the program source (if your program is simple enough, this will do: *gcc -o put put.c*)
   * in Windows 10 easiest way is by using linux bash shell: